Git-K3rnel/TryHackMe/Agent Sudo/README.md

 ![firstPage](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/810ff7da-99a0-4ae6-aa56-6c7adaeeb214)

-we see that the page needs user-agent to access the site and `R` is agent that wrote this message
+we see that the page needs user-agent to access the site and `R` is agent that wrote this message.

-we can infere that other agents codenames are like this, try accessing the website with curl command and user agent
+we can infere that other agents codenames are like this, try accessing the website with curl command and user agent.

 if we set user-agent to `A` or `B` nothing happens, but setting user-agent as `C` will show a different message :